holochain-apps/kangaroo-tauri/README.md

 4. Compile the holochain and lair-keystore binaries if you intend to build your app locally.
 On macOS/Linux you can run `bash setup/install_binaries.sh` to do that automatically.
 On Windows, follow [this](compile-binaries.md) guide.

-5. Add your `[your-project].happ` file and a `ui.zip` file containing your UI assets to the `./pouch` folder.
+5. Add your `[your-project].happ` file and a `ui.zip` file containing your UI assets to the `./pouch` folder replacing the currently present sample `replace-me.happ` file and `ui.zip`.
 If you scaffolded your app using the scaffolding tool, the `npm run package` command will have created the `.happ` file as well as a `dist.zip` file for you.
 In that case you can use said `dist.zip` file and rename it to `ui.zip`.

 6. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided. **Note:** The `productName` in `src-tauri/tauri.conf.json` must not contain any dots or parentheses (and likely other special characters).